nanobox-io/nanobox-guides-old/source/laravel/index.html.md

 project: laravel
 ---

 This guide will walk you through getting a simple Laravel app up and running on Nanobox.
-This guide was used in the creation of the [nanobox-laravel](https://github.com/nanobox-quickstarts/nanobox-laravel) app found under [nanobox-quickstarts](https://github.com/nanobox-quickstarts) on github.
+This guide was used in the creation of the [nanobox-laravel](https://github.com/nanobox-quickstarts/nanobox-laravel) app found under [nanobox-quickstarts](https://github.com/nanobox-quickstarts) on Github.

 ## Setup Your Project
 If you don't have an existing project, create a new project directory.